szeyick/webApplicationArchitectures/IntroductionToWebArchitectures/README.md

 3. Configurable -> Requires system to be loosely coupled so components can be changed.
 4. Diverse systems -> large companies can have many different services coupled together to form a system.

 Enterprise orientated computing is sometimes refered to as Web Services.
-The idea here is to create loosely coupled systems that communicate with each other through the <b>exchange of documents</b>.
+The idea here is to create loosely coupled systems that communicate with each other through the <b>exchange of XML documents</b>.

 ### Web Service Function

 Web services perform business functions such as -

 1. A singular task such as withdrawing funds or checking the weather for a particular day.
+(Informational Services)
 2. Providing an application such as a bank application or health insurance application.
+(Complex Services)
 3. Automation of business processes such as purchasing office supplies.
+(Complex Services)

 These individual services can be mixed and matched together to provide a complete system.